cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 include checking that the relevant values exist and can be transacted with, the address has sufficient funds, and the sender is authorized or has the correct ownership to transact.
 At any given moment, full-nodes typically have [multiple versions](../core/00-baseapp.md#state-updates) of the application's internal state for different purposes.
-For example, nodes will execute state changes while in the process of verifying transactions, but still need a copy of the last committed state in order to answer queries - they should not respond using state with uncommitted changes.
+For example, nodes execute state changes while in the process of verifying transactions, but still need a copy of the last committed state in order to answer queries - they should not respond using state with uncommitted changes.